 - Full Wave rectification bridge

 - Alternating voltage source

-- The Yellow(A Terminal) wave shows the input that is sinusoidal wave.
-Whereas, the blue wave (B terminal) shows positive half cycle and magenta one (C terminal) shows the negative half cycle.
-And the magic is, both the outputs are direct current but we are getting full wave as the combination.
+- The Yellow(A Terminal) wave shows the sinusoidal wave.
+Whereas, the blue wave (B terminal) shows a positive half-cycle and the magenta one (C terminal) shows a negative half-cycle.
+And the magic is, both the outputs are direct currents and are combined in a single direction at the load resistance.